 Prior to the initiation of the study at any site, it will be verified that the LCC has adequate facilities and resources to carry out the study (and, if considered necessary, a site visit will be undertaken).
 Local PIs and Research Nurses will be provided with materials detailing relevant study procedures, and the LCC will be trained in study methods.
 Monitoring visits at LCCs are intended at the following stages: around site set-up, by the end of month 12, by the end of month 30, and around month 48 in preparation for site closure.
-During these site visits, the LCC staff are expected to be present.
-Where a visit coincides with a participant study visit, the monitor may be present during the interview (subject to the participant's verbal agreement) to provide ongoing training in study procedures such as consent taking and the use of the study eCRF.
+If, an onsite visit cannot be accommodated at approximately these time points, the site will be asked to complete a review of their Investigator Site File and confirm completeness.
+During on-site visits, the LCC staff are expected to be present.
+Where an on-site visit coincides with a participant study visit, the monitor may be present during the interview (subject to the participant's verbal agreement) to provide ongoing training in study procedures such as consent taking and the use of the study eCRF.
 The purpose of site visits is to help LCC staff to resolve any local problems with the study, to ensure that the study is conducted according to the protocol, and to review study records and data quality and provide any additional training that may be required.
 A report of each visit will be prepared by the study monitor and reviewed by CCO staff.